Cicero-ly/mpnet-embed/README.md

 - /api contains FastAPI server for executing jobs on request.
 - /cron contains a simple request being made to API.

+## TODO:

+- tests
+- GH actions for auto deploy to control plane